-My brother and I are starting a foundation in our father’s name to continue his work.
-He spent his entire career working to sustain underserved communities.
+My brother and I are starting a scholarship fund in our father’s name to continue his work.
+He spent his entire career working to sustain under-served communities.

-Our first focus of this foundation will be to provide scholarships for the Native Entrepreneurship Program participants and the Rural Development Leadership Network.
+Our focus will be to provide scholarships for the Native Entrepreneurship Program participants and the Rural Development Leadership Network.
 Once we become more established, we hope to broaden the scope to allow research and advocacy for social ethics and support of Native American, African American, and Hispanic communities.

 G. DAVID SINGLETON